June 9–11, 2023

 Liberty Cap/Tour Guide Reunion

 Calling all Liberty Caps!
-Join us for a Lib Cap reunion to catch up with old friends and make new ones!
+Join in this Lib Cap reunion to catch up with old friends and make new ones!
 Reminisce about telling the Mermaid story and avoiding walking on the seal during tours!

 3–5 p.m.